Search for Articles:

 The Pečarić Journal of Mathematical Inequalities (PJMI)

-• Rapid Publication: Accepted papers are published online as soon as they are ready, ensuring timely dissemination of research findings.
+• Rapid Publication: Accepted papers are published online as soon as they are ready for publication, ensuring timely dissemination of research findings.

-• Scope: The journal covers classical and contemporary inequalities, fractional calculus and integral operators, functional and operator inequalities, matrix inequalities, and areas of related analysis.
-PJMI also invites submissions focusing on applications of inequalities in optimization, numerical analysis, probability, information theory, physics, engineering, and computational sciences.
+• Scope: The journal covers classical and contemporary inequalities, fractional calculus and integral operators, functional and operator inequalities, matrix inequalities, convexity, and related areas of mathematical analysis.
+PJMI also welcomes submissions focusing on applications of inequalities in optimization, numerical analysis, probability, information theory, physics, engineering, and computational sciences.

-• Publication Frequency: While articles are available online throughout the year, PJMI publishes one annual print volume in December for readers who prefer physical copies
+• Publication Frequency: Articles are published online throughout the year, while one annual print volume is published in December for readers, authors, libraries, and institutions that require physical copies.

 • Publisher: Ptolemy Scientific Research Press (PSR Press), part of the Ptolemy Institute of Scientific Research and Technology.